nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 For the UI, we wanted a design that made us different from AB3, even if just a little.
 Our group has never worked with CSS files before or JavaFx, so we had to experiment for ourselves, searching for help through API and suggestion offered online.
-We tried using VBox and HBox to fit our design but ultimately changed to splitpane when our dimensions were wrong.
-We had to learn how the different attributes in fxml and CSS worked, if we wanted to increase the number of fields displayed, change to different colours and also how to make a flowpane display different colours based on different conditions.
+We tried using VBox and HBox to fit our design but ultimately changed to `splitpane` when our dimensions were wrong.
+We had to learn how the different attributes in fxml and CSS worked, if we wanted to increase the number of fields displayed, change to different colours and also how to make a `flowpane` display different colours based on different conditions.
 All of these took lots of time and even back in V1.2, we nearly could not finish by the deadline since we could not figure out some bugs with the UI.

 With storage, we also did not have experience with JSON files, and had to learn how they were created and saved using the original for `Person`.
 We had much difficult as we wanted `Project` to store a list of `Staff` objects but were unsure how to do it.
 Unlike the `Tag`, each `Staff` also had its own fields to save and load, due to that we had to experiment for numerous days till we saved it.

-For the test cases, we started them since V1.2, and faced many challenges when having to due with the many Stubs used and also just the general difficulty of writing good test cases.
+For the test cases, we started them since V1.2, and faced many challenges when having to deal with the many Stubs used and also just the general difficulty of writing good test cases.
 We have been doing test cases for every command made, every addition to model and have been aiming to ensure that we keep our code coverage at 75% and above.
 The biggest challenge was writing test cases for `Staff` since the original stubs used were not applicable as `Staff` cannot exist without a `Project`, a dependency that `Person` did not have.
 Therefore, we could not refer to anything and had to create one for testing purposes.